pejter/twitch-queue-bot/README.md

 - !next -> Advance the queue by one and displays the new head of the queue
 - !list -> List the first 5 people in queue
 - !clear -> Clear the queue
+- !create *name* -> Create a new queue with the rest of the message as the name
+- !open *name* -> Open the queue with a specific name (case insensitive); queue must exist
+- !close -> Close the current queue

 Features
 ---------